thegera4/thegera4/README.md

 ### :man_technologist: About Me :

-I'm Juan Gerardo Medellin Ibarra, a Full Stack Web-Mobile Developer from Mexico.
+I'm Juan Gerardo Medellin Ibarra, a Full Stack Developer from Mexico.

 - :telescope: I'm looking for opportunities that allow me to keep growing, both personally and professionally.